Deputy Secretary - Transport and Resources Group - John McGrath

-Transport Policy Division – Liz Loughran
+Director of Transport Policy – Liz Loughran

 Liz has responsibility for transport policy, strategy and modelling.
 Its high level aims will be the development of strategic transport plans; liaison with local government in respect of local development plans; PfG; and leading the DfI Climate Change Agenda.

 John is the Director of Finance within the Department.

 - to optimise the financial resources available to the Department in achieving it’s strategic goals and delivering value for money and efficiency for the tax-payer

 - to provide accurate timely and relevant financial analyses and information to support effective decision making within the Department

 - to deliver the Department’s statutory external financial reporting outputs and maintain processes which deliver compliance with Government Accounting regulations and other legislative requirements